Spring Garden Revival

 Storm Debris Management & Emergency Response Coordination with Burlington

-Severe weather events in Massachusetts, such as Nor'easters, hurricanes, and ice storms, require coordinated emergency response for brush and storm debris.
-The Town issues emergency collection announcements and may extend yard waste hours or open temporary drop-off sites.
-Residents must separate organic brush from construction debris and place it curbside without blocking streets or sidewalks.
+Severe weather events in Massachusetts, such as Nor'easters, hurricanes, and ice storms, require coordinated storm debris management.
+The town issues emergency collection announcements and may extend yard waste hours or open temporary drop-off sites.
+Residents must separate organic brush from construction debris and place materials curbside without blocking streets.
 Priority is given to clearing emergency routes and major thoroughfares.
-For major disasters, FEMA documentation and temporary debris storage may be required.
-Traffic control is managed by the Police Department, and utility companies assist with power line clearance.
-For emergency updates, contact:
+Coordination with DPW, Police, and Fire Departments ensures public safety and efficient response.
+For major disasters, FEMA documentation and temporary debris storage may be implemented.
+Always report hazards like downed power lines to authorities.
+For emergency procedures and updates, contact:

 Burlington Police Department